 Nutritional compounds to optimize estrogen metabolism and receptor site response

 These nutrients are recommended for healthy estrogen balance in both women and men.
-In my brain book I write at length about these compounds and how they interact with the body:
+In my thyroid book I write at length about these compounds and how they interact with the body:

 - Pyridoxal-5-Phosphate (the most active for of vitamin B6)